ni/nimi-python/docs/niscope/class.rst

             :param range:

-                Specifies the vertical range Refer to :py:data:`niscope.Session.vertical_range` for more information.
+                Specifies the vertical range Refer to :py:attr:`niscope.Session.vertical_range` for more information.